alianjum0/my-documents/trips/family_adventure_guide.md

 - **Tips**: Choose a hut with a playground.
 Start early to avoid heat.

 ### Slovenia: Hidden Gems and Outdoor Thrills
-Slovenia’s compact size and diverse landscapes offer unique adventures.
+Slovenia's compact size and diverse landscapes offer unique adventures.

 #### 6. Soča River Family Rafting
 - **Description**: A 1.5-hour family rafting tour on the calm Soča River, with guides and stunning valley views, safe for non-swimmers.